HoGoodDev/Nommend/README.md

 ## Planned Features

-* Location-based restaurant discovery
+* Location based restaurant discovery
-* Filter by cuisine (e.g., sushi, burgers, vegan)
+* Filter by cuisine (sushi, burgers, vegan, etc)
-* Filter by occasion (date night, chill hangout, family dinner)
+* Filter by occasion (date night, chill hangout, family dinner, etc)
 * AI-powered suggestions based on reviews and ratings
-* Save and favorite your go-to places
+* Save and favorite your go to places
 * Simple and clean interface for easy browsing

 ---